Seja-menath-dev/SnapWiz-Ai-Chatbot/README.md

 ## Introduction

 Welcome to SnapWiz AI Chat Bot!
-This chat bot, developed by Meta Colombo, is designed to enhance your user experience by providing intelligent responses and assistance.
+This chat bot, developed by Pettah Ai, is designed to enhance your user experience by providing intelligent responses and assistance.
 Whether you're a business owner looking to automate customer support or a curious user exploring the capabilities of AI, SnapWiz is here to help.

 ## Key Features